yvt/openspades/README.md

 ### cg_fov
 Recommended: N/A

 FOV is very a preferential thing.
-Setting it directly in the console has no limit compared to the GUI.
+Nobody's judging you, go crazy and set it to 1 or 179